Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 #### Kinds of Mortgages

 * Conventional, fixed rate mortgage.
 * Adjustable rate mortage (ARM).
+An adjustable rate mortgage (ARM) is a type of mortgage loan where the interest rate fluctuates periodically based on a specific index, such as the London Interbank Offered Rate (LIBOR) or the prime rate.
 * Price level adjusted mortgage (PLAM) payment adjusted to inflation so constant in real terms.
+A Price Level Adjustable Rate Mortgage (PLARM) is a type of mortgage loan where the interest rate is adjusted based on changes in the price level index.
+The price level index is a measure of inflation that tracks changes in the overall price level of goods and services in an economy.
-* Dual rate mortageas (DRAMs) same as PLAM but interest rate floats.
+* Dual rate mortgages (DRAMs) same as PLAM but interest rate floats.
+A dual-rate mortgage is a type of home loan where the interest rate changes based on a pre-determined schedule.
+The interest rate typically starts at a fixed, lower rate for an initial period of time, such as five or seven years, and then adjusts to a higher rate for the remainder of the loan term.
 * Shared appreciation mortgages (SAMs)
 * First mortgages: on purchase of home.
 * Home equity loans.